Brosl Hasslacher

-Brosl Hasslacher (May 13, 1941 – November 11, 2005) was a theoretical physicist.
+Brosl Hasslacher (May 13, 1941 – November 11, 2005) was an American theoretical physicist.

 Brosl Hasslacher was born in New York City in 1941 and obtained a bachelor's in physics from Harvard University in 1962.
 He did his Ph.D. with D.Z.
 Freeman and C.N.
 Yang at the State University of New York at Stony Brook.
 After having several postdoctoral and research positions at Institute for Advanced Study in Princeton, New Jersey, Caltech, ENS in Paris, and CERN, he settled for more than twenty years at the Theoretical Division of the Los Alamos National Laboratory.
 There he was involved in theoretical, experimental, and numerical work in theoretical physics, high-energy physics, nonlinear dynamics, fluid dynamics, nanotechnology, and robotics.

 In the 1970s, he worked on the extended hadron model, collaborating with A. Neveu.

 During the 1980s, Hasslacher pioneered with Uriel Frisch and Yves Pomeau the lattice-gas method for discrete simulation of fluid flow.